What power does Satan have to oppose God?

 – 5.
 SATAN IS TRYING TO DEFEND HIMSELF. –

 Why does Satan want to show that God makes mistakes when he judges?
 Is he concerned that God might save the wrong people?
 It is proposed here that Satan has no real interest in humans; his goal is to save himself.
-God has cast Satan “as profane from the mountain of God” (Ezekiel 28:16).
+God has cast Satan “as profane from the mountain of God” (Ezek 28:16).
 He and his angels are condemned by God (Jude 1:6; 2 Peter 2:4).
 It is to defend himself against God’s judgment of himself that Satan wants to show to the universe that God makes mistakes when He judges.
 If God’s judgments can be shown to be wrong in even a single instance, then Satan has won; then God’s judgment of Satan and his angels are brought into question.

 – 6.
 THE DISCUSSIONS AND AGREEMENTS IN HEAVEN BETWEEN THE LORD AND SATAN HAVE CONSEQUENCES ON EARTH. –

 Job had no idea of the events in heaven, but the test he went through on earth was the direct consequence of a discussion and agreement made in heaven.
 It is proposed that what happened to Job was not an isolated incident, but a general principle.
-The book of Job is a revelation of what always have been happening in the invisible realm.
-Satan accuses God’s people, and requests God’s permission to allow him to test them, to prove that God judges wrongly.
+The book of Job is a revelation of what always has been happening in the invisible realm.
+Satan accuses God’s people and requests God’s permission to allow him to test them, to prove that God judges wrongly.
 There is, therefore, a very direct relationship between the dispute in heaven and the trials on earth.

 Jesus similarly said to Peter, “Simon, Simon, behold, Satan has demanded permission to sift you like wheat but I have prayed for you, that your faith may not fail” (Luke 22:31-32).

 We see something similar in Daniel 10.
 Daniel’s prayer caused a skirmish in heaven.
 For three weeks the heavenly messenger struggled against the supernatural “Prince of Persia”.
 Only when Archangel Michael came to his assistance was he able to deliver the message to Daniel.
-Daniel had no idea of what was happening in the spiritual realm as he prayed, but only learned of it afterwards.
+Daniel had no idea of what was happening in the spiritual realm as he prayed but only learned of it afterward.
 The principle is that this is a single war, fought on two fronts; heaven and earth.

-On the basis of Job we can safely assume that there was a debate between the Lord and Satan before Adam and Eve were tested in the Garden of Eden, and that the Lord gave Satan permission to test Adam and Eve, just like he was later allowed to test Job.
+On the basis of Job, we can safely assume that there was a debate between the Lord and Satan before Adam and Eve were tested in the Garden of Eden, and that the Lord gave Satan permission to test Adam and Eve, just like he was later allowed to test Job.
 Just as in the case of Job, Satan was limited as to what he was allowed to do.
-God allowed Satan to test Adam and Eve only with respect to the prominent tree in the middle of the garden (Gen. 3:2-3).
+God allowed Satan to test Adam and Eve only with respect to the prominent tree in the middle of the garden (Gen 3:2-3).
 It is called the Tree of Knowledge of Good and Evil not because the tree contained some magical properties, but because that was the only place where they would encounter evil.